 What Are Course Reserves?

-An instructor may place the course textbook, practice test, skull (for anatomy courses!), or article at the circulation desk to make them available to all students.
+An instructor may place the course textbook, scientific and graphing calculator, practice test, skull (for anatomy courses!), or article at the circulation desk to make them available to all students.
 Items placed "on reserve" are behind the circulation desk and are given shorter check-out periods and generally are restricted to Library Use Only.

 Items placed on reserve can include books, study guides, answer keys, magazine and newspaper articles, copies of past exams, or just about anything else your instructor wants everyone to read or use.
 Students will need a library card to view a course reserve.